- » Graduate Programs

 - Graduate Studies 9500

 - Graduate Studies 9500, an interdisciplinary graduate credit course on the theory and practice of university teaching, is offered by the School of Graduate and Postdoctoral Studies and the Teaching Support Centre.

 - Future Prof Workshops

 - Future Professor Series (FPS) workshops offered throughout the year provide both new and experienced graduate students with valuable insights into the world of academia.

 - Great Ideas for Teaching (GIFT) Award

-- The upcoming Winter Conference on Teaching (January 2014) will feature a panel of Western's most creative TAs who will present their best ideas for teaching with technology from different disciplines.
+- The upcoming Winter Conference on Teaching, Saturday January 25th, 2014, will feature a panel of Western's most creative TAs who will present their great ideas for teaching from different disciplines.